 Bowen Island is one of the gorgeous islands along BC's Sunshine Coast.
 Bowen is dotted with beautiful cafes, stunning hikes and beaches and island cottages galore.
-The moment our final exams were over, we took the ferry across to Bowen Island to see what adventures we could find.
+The moment our final exams were over, Nelli and I took the ferry across to Bowen Island to see what adventures we could find.

 How to Get to Bowen Island